dalgudot/react-toast/toast/README.md

 ### API

-React Toast includes a `<ToastProvider />` component, which makes the toast available everywhere of your app when you need notification for user.
+`react-toast` includes a `<ToastProvider />` component, which makes the toast available everywhere of your app when you need notification for user.

 ```jsx
 import { ToastProvider } from '@dalgu/react-toast';